nexusformat/definitions/manual/source/classes/applications/diff-structure.rst

 :ref:`NXmonopd`
     Monochromatic Neutron and X-Ray Powder diffractometer.

-:ref:`NXtomo`
-    This is the application definition for x-ray or neutron tomography raw data.

-:ref:`NXtomophase`
-    This is the application definition for x-ray or neutron tomography raw data with phase contrast variation at each point.

-:ref:`NXtomoproc`
-    This is an application definition for the final result of a tomography experiment: a 3D construction of some volume of physical properties.

 :ref:`NXxbase`
     This definition covers the common parts of all monochromatic single crystal raw data application definitions.